laristra/portage/doc/concepts.md

 All operations consist of a _source_ mesh/particle swarm and a _target_ mesh/particle swarm.
-The _source_ entity is the one where we have existing field data, and the _target_ entity is object to which we would like to remap the data.
+The _source_ entity is the one where we have existing field data, and the _target_ entity is the object to which we would like to remap the data.
 For meshes, the field data can live on either cell centers or node centers; particle data naturally lives on particles, which can have various shapes and smoothing lengths.